-However, the definition of processed foods totally dependent on the source and how it has been processed.
+The definition of processed foods is dependent on the source and how it has been processed.

 What are processed foods?

-According to USDA (The U.S Department of Agriculture), processed foods are one that has undergone changes from its natural state.
+According to USDA (The U.S Department of Agriculture), processed foods are one that has changed from its natural state.

-Moreover, processed foods also include when we add any type of preservatives, flavors, food additives or substances such as salt, sugar and fats and any type of additional nutrients.
+Moreover, processed foods also include when we add any preservatives, flavors, food additives, or substances such as salt, sugar, and fats and any additional nutrients.

-Additionally, according to the Institute of Food Technologist processed foods also include when it is termed as storing, fermenting, filtering, extracting, concentrating, packaging and microwaving.
+Additionally, according to the Institute of Food Technologists, processed foods also include when it is termed as storing, fermenting, filtering, extracting, concentrating, packaging, and microwaving.